 William (Bill) H. Gibson, Jr. is a missionary with the General Board of Global Ministries of The United Methodist Church serving as mission director of the United Methodist Mission in Senegal.

 The United Methodist presence in Senegal, a predominantly Muslim nation, began in 1989 through disaster relief efforts of the United Methodist Committee on Relief (UMCOR).
 The church, a formal United Methodist Mission, was registered by the government in 1995, and is now engaged in organizing congregations and equipping pastors.
-Bill and his wife, Gwendolyn, also a missionary, traveled to Senegal in 2011 with the International Volunteers in Mission program.
+Bill and his wife, Gwendolyn, formerly a missionary, traveled to Senegal in 2011 with the International Volunteers in Mission program.

 Bill Gibson is a microbiologist with a passion for mission.
 Dr. Gibson—he holds a Ph.D. degree from the University of Illinois—is a native of Tennessee, where he attended high school and earned a Bachelor of Science degree from Knoxville College.
 He earned a Master’s degree and doctorate in 1972 and 1975, respectively.